 There is one tried and true principle in food handler safety: keep hot food hot, and cold food cold.
 This is the best way for foodservice workers to keep food out of the "Danger Zone," or the temperature range where bacteria can grow at an alarming rate.

-The USDA Food Safety and Inspection Service sets the Temperature Danger Zone as the range of temperatures between 40°F and 140°F and the Minnesota Department of Health defines the "Zone" as between 41°F and 135°F. This temperature range creates an environment where dangerous bacteria can sometimes double in number in just 20 minutes.
+The USDA Food Safety and Inspection Service sets the Temperature Danger Zone as the range of temperatures between 40°F and 140°F and the FDA defines the "Zone" as between 41°F and 135°F.1,2 This temperature range creates an environment where dangerous bacteria can sometimes double in number in just 20 minutes.

 While any food could potentially host dangerous pathogens, foods we typically think of as “perishables” tend to grow contaminants at a much more prolific rate.
-In the realm of safe food handling practices these are known as TCS Foods, or foods that need time and temperature control for safety.
-There are six factors that affect bacterial growth in food: time, temperature, moisture, acidity, nutrients, and oxygen – and TCS Foods are most likely to be affected by all six factors (SmartSense).
+In the realm of safe food handling practices, these are known as TCS Foods, or foods that need time and temperature control for safety.
+There are six factors that affect bacterial growth in food: time, temperature, moisture, acidity, nutrients, and oxygen – and TCS Foods are most likely to be affected by all six factors.3

-The list of these foods includes milk and dairy products, eggs, meat (beef, pork, and lamb), poultry, fish, shellfish and crustaceans, baked potatoes, tofu or other soy protein, sprouts and sprout seeds, sliced melons, cut tomatoes, cut leafy greens, untreated garlic-and-oil mixtures, and cooked rice, beans, and vegetables (Gordon Food Service).
+The list of these foods includes milk and dairy products, eggs, meat (beef, pork, and lamb), poultry, fish, shellfish and crustaceans, baked potatoes, tofu or other soy protein, sprouts and sprout seeds, sliced melons, cut tomatoes, cut leafy greens, untreated garlic-and-oil mixtures, and cooked rice, beans, and vegetables.4

 The USDA also recommends having a food thermometer on hand and explains the importance of cooking to the proper internal temperature below: